 Fresh Takes?
-One-size-per-age controls on reading in schools don't help.
+One-size-per-age controls on reading in schools seem arbitrary.
 Parents know their children better than the bureaucracy does.
-Parents make informed choices about childhood health, diet, lifestyle and religion.
+Parents make informed choices about child health, diet, lifestyle and religion.

 Dream Team?
 Parental engagement is building.
 The Teachers Union is upset.
 Average grade school students should read stories at 125 words per minute.
-For average students in junior and high school that rate should be 200-250 words per minute.
+For average students in junior and high school the rate should be 200-250 words per minute.